offalynne/Input/docs/6.0/Functions-(Virtual-Buttons).md

 |----|--------|-------|
 |None|        |       |

 This function creates a blank, unconfigured, virtual button.
-Please scroll down to see methods that are available for virtual buttons.
+Virtual buttons are configured and controlled largely through use of methods.
+Please see additional documentation on what methods are available.

+!> Don't forget to call the `.destroy()` method on a virtual button.
+Virtual buttons will persist and need to be manually destroyed to permanently remove them from your game.

 #### **Example**